Welcome to Year 9 – ‘Have Courage and Be Kind’

 If we have any concerns about your child’s progress, we will contact you either by phone or letter.
 We like to keep parents as involved in their child’s education as possible, so a phone call does not necessarily mean that there is a major issue, just that we would like to discuss something with you.
 We will also phone or write to you to congratulate your child when they have done something well.

 In school, we aim to nurture students towards success and support them at every opportunity to enhance their learning.
 We instil British values during PSCHE and assemblies to prepare them for life in modern Britain and for careers beyond their time as a student.
 There will be events throughout the year which aim to develop students’ understanding of the choices that they should make for life after school.
 Our extracurricular programme allows students to be involved in activities outside of their academic subjects such as sports, arts, sciences, drama and musical clubs.
-Students’ will also be given the opportunity to attend useful revision classes leading up to their GCSE examinations.

 All students must follow the school Code of Conduct and be in the right place, at the right time, doing the right thing to ensure that they maximise their opportunities to succeed.
 Sanctions are used if students do not meet our high standards and parents are asked to support us in the application of these sanctions.